 Shall I go for ‘Low-Reynolds-Number Models’ or ‘Wall Functions’?

-One challenge in CFD is how to treat the thin near-wall sublayer, where viscous effects become important.
+One challenge in any CFD simulation is how to treat the thin near-wall sublayer, where viscous effects become important.

 • In flows with heat transfer, an accurate resolution of this layer can be crucial because most of the temperature change occurs across it.